I like writing to instrumental music, it just works and somehow adds to the story or poem or piece.

 I had just seen the pilot episode of Mozart in the Jungle based on a book of the same name, and became immediately fascinated.
 Classical music and New York aside, you want to sink deeper into the characters.
 Which is always a good sign.

 Unfortunately, it has so much potential that it is sad that I must find so many faults with it.

-•I did not know the oboe existed before I watched show, and I am thankful for the playlist I can read up on and listen to.
+- I did not know the oboe existed before I watched show, and I am also thankful for the playlist I can read up on and listen to.
 Lisztomania is an eternal favourite!

 Also gotta check out Slings and Arrows, an older TV show on the field of Theatre.

-•They could have handled Rodrigo and Anna Maria better, maybe as a conflicting schism or something.
-(I loved her way messaging him, and her actually shooting the notes of her music onto a banner.)
+- They could have handled Rodrigo and Anna Maria better, maybe as a conflicting schism or something.
+(I loved her way of “messaging” him, and her actually shooting the notes of her music onto a banner.)
 Two characters who could have been so much more… Honestly, who talks like this?

-•I am disappointed the show doesn’t use the opportunity to make more musical references left, right and centre.
+- I am disappointed the show doesn’t use the opportunity to make more musical references left, right and center.
 The clever one I caught in the passing was the old women fawning over the loss of Rodrigo’s hair.
 And he says he has a lock of hair for them somewhere.
 Classical Music composers often had to deal with such celebrity stardom.
 For example, Franz Liszt, who inspired the Lisztomania.